bnovarini/sql-analyses/README.md

 #### **[cohort-retention-analysis][cohort-retention-analysis]** (Standard SQL)
 Assuming you already track your user revenue (or any activity) with [Metabase][metabase] or and equivalent tool, this script helps you display the data in the format of a retention chart or table.

-_If you use Postgres, I'd not recommend trying to pivot the table like is shown in the end, because there is no shortcut like there is in Standard SQL_
+_If you use Postgres, I **don't** recommend trying to pivot the table like is shown in the end, because there is no shortcut like there is in Standard SQL_

 #### **[retention-curve-regression][regression-sql]** (Standard SQL)
 _If you were to summarize your retention cohort analyses in one curve, how would you go about it?
 Do you have early indications that your retention curves are stabilizing?_